 - Carefully pull the door panel upwards, raising it from the window ledge and the lock button.

-- Unclip the two clips that hold the door handle release cable and pull out the cable.
+- Unclip the two clips that hold the door handle, release the cable, and pull out the cable.

 - Using a razor blade, remove the insulation by cutting through the foam-like glue.
 Be careful not to tear the insulation.

-- Depending on a model, the regulator mechanism is connected to window fixture either by sliding blocks or rivets.
+- Depending on the model, the regulator mechanism is connected to the window fixture either by sliding blocks or rivets.

 - Don't disconnect the door airbag wires.
 Temporarily connect the battery negative terminal to operate the window.
 Lower the window into the position where the sliding block or rivet is accessible.
 Disconnect the negative battery terminal.

 - In case of sliding block, pull off the retaining clip with a screwdriver, and pull out the regulator lever.
 In case that rivets are used, you need to drill them out.

 - Repeat the last two steps for releasing the second sliding block.